- Administrative Policies and Procedures Policy 1.60 [PDF]

 - Political Committee Disclosure Filings (Rule 1.361(3))

-In coordination with the Office of the Senate President, the Office of the Senate Secretary processes public records requests submitted to the Florida Senate.
+In coordination with the Office of the Senate President, the Senate’s Public Records Manager processes public records requests submitted to the Florida Senate.

 - Email: firstname.lastname@example.org

-- Mailing Address: The Florida Senate, Office of the Secretary, Attn: Public Records, Suite 405 The Capitol, 404 South Monroe Street, Tallahassee, Florida 32399-1100.
+- Mailing Address: The Florida Senate, Office of the General Counsel, Attn: Public Records, Suite 302 The Capitol, 404 South Monroe Street, Tallahassee, Florida 32399-1100.

 In the event that the request is foreseen to result in an extensive use of information technology resources or extensive clerical or supervisory assistance, an estimate for approval prior to processing the request will be provided.
-For more information, please refer to the Senate’s Public Records Request Policy and Extensive Use Fee Estimate Policy.
+For more information, please refer to the Senate’s Public Records Requests Policy and Extensive Use Fee Estimate Policy.